 Who Gets The House In a Divorce?

-The largest asset in most marriages is the family home, but what can happen to it in a divorce?
+The largest asset in most marriages is the family home, but who gets the house in a divorce?

 This will sometimes be a case of who gets to remain living in the former matrimonial home and who needs to move out, so emotions can run high.

-How can the house be divided in a divorce?
+How is a house divided in a divorce?

-Separating couples will often put a lot of effort into negotiating how to deal with their former shared matrimonial home, and this may involve mediation.
-There are many different options for dividing the property, including:
+Separating couples will often put a lot of effort into deciding how is a house divided in a divorce, and this may involve mediation.
+There are many different options for dividing their former shared matrimonial home, including:

 - Selling up – the divorcing couple can put the house on the market and divide up the proceeds.
 This is often the most straightforward option and can provide for a clean break order.
 Any money from the sale can be used for both parties to put down a deposit on new properties.

 - Buying out – another common method of dealing with a shared property is for one former spouse to purchase the remaining equity from their former partner.
 This also provides a clean break but it is only possible where one party has sufficient financial resources – either to buy the equity themselves or to increase their mortgage.

 - Maintenance – if there are young children from the marriage, the mother will sometimes remain in the property, and the father will move out and carry on contributing to the mortgage repayments as part of a maintenance agreement.

 - Settlement – if there is no mortgage on the property, one ex-spouse could simply leave the house to their former partner as part of a financial settlement, possibly as part of pension offsetting.

 If the divorcing couple fails to reach an agreement with a consent order, the court may need to impose a financial order.